 Until The Ideal World Comes, We Keep Working in the Real World

 Many people are finding the world more stressful, anxiety-provoking, meaningless, and even hopeless.
-As a result, they lack confidence in uncertain times.
 These inner experiences and perceptions of reality increase the probability of suicidal thoughts and completed suicide.
 In fact, the survey we looked at earlier suggests that 78% of the respondents were interested in learning more about how they could help a person considering suicide.
 That figure shocked me.